 Patch testing provides a diagnosis for children’s allergies in Crystal Lake

 Pediatric contact dermatitis has become increasingly popular with positive results in over 40 percent of children.
 If your child often gets an itchy rash, your doctor may recommend patch testing to determine the cause.
-With offices in Elgin, Crystal Lake, and Lake Barrington, Drs.
+With offices in Elgin and Crystal Lake, Drs.
 Noga Askenazi and Eugenia Hahn of Advanced Allergy and Asthma Associates and Food Allergy Center of Illinois are available to perform patch testing for allergies.

 Patch testing for contact dermatitis

 Patch tests are used to diagnose contact dermatitis.
 There are two types, allergic contact dermatitis and irritant contact dermatitis.
 Allergic contact dermatitis is caused when your skin contacts an allergen.
 Your body reacts by sending out antibodies and chemicals such as histamines to counteract the foreign substance.
 This causes the red, itchy rash of an allergic reaction.
 Common causes of allergic contact dermatitis include:

 - Poison ivy, poison oak, and poison sumac